-- E. Collaborates with the Information Technology Branch Chief to build a strategic security program and coordinates all phases of security projects from requirement definition to design, architecture, implementation, testing, support, and maintenance; - F. Develops and periodically reviews and updates standards of ethics and conduct to ensure that continuing effective guidance is provided to the Board, management, and employees; - G. Coordinates with the Department of the Attorney General on legal matters so that ERS may faithfully execute it's duties and responsibilities; - H. Coordinate with IA to monitor and provide independent oversight over the implementation of the approved annual Internal Audit Plan; - I. Coordinates with management, the Committee, and the Board on any special tasks or projects aligned with the long-term interests of ERS; - J. Ensures that compliance issues and concerns within the organization are being appropriately evaluated, investigated, and resolved; - K. Coordinate audit efforts with those of the ERS's external auditors and other regulatory agencies; - L. Responds to alleged violations of rules, regulations, policies, procedures, and standards of ethics and conduct by evaluating and, if necessary, recommending the initiation of investigative procedures; - M. Develops and oversees a system for uniform handling of such violations; - N. Identifies potential areas of compliance vulnerability and risk; - O. Develops/implements corrective action plans for resolution of problematic issues and provides general guidance on how to avoid or deal with similar situations in the future; - P. Works in coordination with management and the Branch Chiefs to develop, maintain, and test the disaster recovery, business continuity, risk management and access control needs of the organization; - Q. Provides reports as directed or requested to keep the Board, Administrative and Audit Committee, and management informed of the operation and progress of compliance efforts;
+- Collaborates with other divisions to implement compliance policies and procedures and to direct compliance issues to appropriate channels for investigation and resolution; - E. Collaborates with the Information Technology Branch Chief to build a strategic security program and coordinates all phases of security projects from requirement definition to design, architecture, implementation, testing, support, and maintenance; - F. Develops and periodically reviews and updates standards of ethics and conduct to ensure that continuing effective guidance is provided to the Board, management, and employees; - G. Coordinates with the Department of the Attorney General on legal matters so that ERS may faithfully execute it's duties and responsibilities; - H. Coordinate with the Internal Auditor to monitor and provide independent oversight over the implementation of the approved annual Internal Audit Plan; - I. Coordinates with management, the Committee, and the Board on any special tasks or projects aligned with the long-term interests of ERS; - J. Ensures that compliance issues and concerns within the organization are being appropriately evaluated, investigated, and resolved; - K. Coordinate audit efforts with those of the ERS's external auditors and other regulatory agencies; - Responds to alleged violations of rules, regulations, policies, procedures, and standards of ethics and conduct by evaluating and, if necessary, recommending the initiation of investigative procedures; - M. Develops and oversees a system for uniform handling of such violations; - N. Identifies potential areas of compliance vulnerability and risk; - O. Develops/implements corrective action plans for resolution of problematic issues and provides general guidance on how to avoid or deal with similar situations in the future;